MJKWoolnough/minecraft/nbt/README.md

 type Uint8 uint8
 ```

-Uint8 is an implementation of the Data interface
+Uint8 is an implementation of the Data interface.

 #### func (Uint8) Copy

 ```go
 func (u Uint8) Copy() Data
 ```
-Copy simply returns a copy the the data
+Copy simply returns a copy the the data.

 #### func (Uint8) Equal